 Provocation as a Precursor to Smear Campaigns

-Another crucial peace of the puzzle when dealing with personality disordered provocative people, is that provocation is usually NOT only an end in itself, but is a precursor to a smear campaign they’ll often engage in, where they’ll seek to damage your reputation in the eyes of colleagues and management, using your reactions which they’ve deliberately provoked.
+Another crucial peace of the puzzle when dealing with personality disordered provocative people, is that provocation is usually NOT only an end in itself, but is a precursor to a smear campaign they’ll often engage in, where they’ll seek to damage your reputation in the eyes of colleagues and management by sneaking around and talking to others about you, using your reactions which they’ve deliberately provoked.

 This is especially so if your reputation is generally good to begin with, and/or theirs is bad, and they are known to be a troublemaker.
 They have to create the image of having a justifiable reason for their smearing of you.